That’s the conclusion I’ve come to having been surrounded by them for the last 10 days.

 When we agree with it, we believe in it.

 But if we go too fast, we miss what’s being said.

-When we’re loud enough and slow enough, there’s room for tone to flourish.
+When we’re loud enough and slow enough, there’s room for our third dial to flourish.

 We can take time to undulate our speech pattern.